Free-Software-for-Android/NTPSync/README.md

 # NTPSync

-NTPSync is an open source ad blocker for Android using the hosts file.
+NTPSync is a simple NTP time synchronization app for Android.

 For more information visit http://code.google.com/p/ntp-sync/